Moeenahamd/Moeenahamd.github.io/index.md

 ## Current Research

 ### Temperature & Sound Research
-- Sauna Project Development:<br>Exploring immersive sound experiences tied to temperature shifts.
+- #### Sauna Project Development:
+Exploring immersive sound experiences tied to temperature shifts.
-- CHILLER Sensor Integration:<br>Incorporating CHILLER technology to study goosebumps.
+- #### CHILLER Sensor Integration:
+Incorporating CHILLER technology to study goosebumps.
-- Goosebumps Research:
+- #### Goosebumps Research:
   - Studying the relationship between temperature changes and sensory responses.
   - Combining ASMR sounds, brass registers, and rapid thermal shifts.
   - Exploring the potential of wind machines to induce shivers in localized zones (e.g., eyes and sinus areas).

-### Insights from Correspondence
+#### Insights from Correspondence
-- Subjectivity of Goosebumps: <br>Responses to sonic or temperature stimuli vary widely between individuals.
+- #### Subjectivity of Goosebumps:
+Responses to sonic or temperature stimuli vary widely between individuals.
-- Rapid Temperature Changes: <br>Goosebumps are more likely to occur with sudden shifts rather than at specific thresholds.
+- #### Rapid Temperature Changes:
+Goosebumps are more likely to occur with sudden shifts rather than at specific thresholds.
-- Relevant Works and Practices:
+- #### Relevant Works and Practices:
   - The Flicker by Tony Conrad, exploring sensory stimulation.
   - Philippe Rahm, architectural spaces influenced by temperature and light.
   - Sweat Lodge practices of Native Americans, which inspired early SWANS concerts that combined heat and sound.
   - The installations of Olafur Eliasson, incorporating sensory manipulation.
-- Future Experimentation: <br>Testing temperature effects with controlled groups in immersive environments.
+- #### Future Experimentation:
+Testing temperature effects with controlled groups in immersive environments.

 ### Language Preservation Project
 - Focus:<br>Exploring the sonic variety of human languages through spatial audio.